robertcasto/intro_to_java/CourseOutline.md

 This interactive Introduction to Java course, based on Java LTS, is tailored specifically for beginners with no previous programming experience, targeting those pursuing software or data engineering careers.
 This course introduces fundamental concepts, ranging from writing code comments and executing arithmetic operations to exploring Java's primitive and non-primitive data types.
 Learners will learn to manage information by declaring variables and employing a variety of data structures.
 They will understand comparison operators and use them interactively to execute code based on certain conditions.
 The course concludes with an exploration of for and while loops as well as switch statements.

 ## Chapter 1: Introduction to Java
-Java is everywhere and many things are created with it.
-Learn why so many choose it.
+Java seems to be everywhere.
+Why do so many choose it?
 No prior knowledge is required.

 ### Lesson 1.1: History, Differences, Why Java?
 * Learner will be able to summarize the history of Java